The Ising Model on a Two-Community Stochastic Block Model: Typical configurations and concentration of the random Gibbs measure

 Parts (ii) and (iii) then follow from Lemma \ref{lem:FN_FNCW} and the corresponding results for the bipartite CW model (Theorem \ref{thm_convergence_CW} in Section \ref{sec:CW}) by a standard transfer argument: the measures $\pi_{n,\beta}$ and $\bar{\pi}_{n,\beta}$ are exponentially close, so any limiting property of $\bar{\pi}_{n,\beta}$ transfers to $\pi_{n,\beta}$. \end{proof}

-\begin{proof}[Proof of Corollary \ref{cor}] From Proposition \ref{Z_approx} and the bounds developed in its proof, in particular the Taylor expansion of $G_{\alpha_n,\beta}(\bm)$ around $\bm^0$, we derive the following exponential convergence, which holds under the bipartite CW measure in the whole uniqueness region: $\forall\, \varepsilon>0$,
+\begin{proof}[Proof of Corollary \ref{cor}] We start recalling the exponential convergence in probability derived in \eqref{ExpProb}, which holds under the bipartite CW measure in the whole uniqueness region.

-where $C,c>0$ are constants.
 By Lemmas \ref{lem:omega*} and \ref{lem:FN_FNCW}, the same holds $\mathbb{P}$-a.s. under the measure $\mu_{n,\beta}$, for $n$ large enough.
 The stated strong law of large numbers then follows from the above exponential convergence as a straightforward application of the Borel-Cantelli Lemma. \end{proof}